Name | par-cli JSON |

 - Manage development servers for multiple services

-Workspaces solve this by creating a single tmux session with dedicated panes for each repository, all sharing the same branch name.
+Workspaces solve this by creating a **single global session** that starts from a unified workspace directory with access to all repositories, all sharing the same branch name.

 ### Quick Start